 Staff should follow the reporting procedures outlined in this policy.
-However, they may also share information directly with children's social care, police or the NSPCC (National Society for the Prevention of Cruelty to Children) if:
+However, they may also share information directly with children's social care, police or the NSPCC if:

-- the situation is an emergency and the DSL, their deputy, the head teacher and the chair of governors are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety - for any other reason they make a judgement that direct referral is in the best interests of the child.
+- the situation is an emergency and the DSL, their deputy, the headteacher and the chair of governors are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety - for any other reason they make a judgement that direct referral is in the best interests of the child.